 Alyse Perez-14 June 1355

-Alyse had enjoyed the ruse they had played on the Earl but now grew increasingly restive.
+Alyse had enjoyed playing her part in the ruse they had played on the Earl but now grew increasingly restive.

-‘What on earth is going on?’ she asked Ximene ‘I suppose you’re going to spend the rest of your life planning and replanning with the Earl!’
+‘What on earth is going on?’ she asked Ximene.
+‘To me, it feels that you’re going to spend the rest of your life planning and replanning with the Earl!’

 Ximene put her finger to her lips and dragged Alyse to her own room.